FernandoBasso/devhowto/awk/awk-sum-columns.md

 description: Some useful Awk examples of summing columns for different situations.
 ---

-# AWK to Sum Columns
+# Awk to Sum Columns

 ## Simple sum